OFFERING REIKI TREATMENT IN AFRICA IN THE AFTERMATH OF CONFLICT

 What I do know is that I could not have done it without my Reiki practice, and that sharing Reiki treatment with others was deeply rewarding.
 Those are the moments that continue to resonate with me.

 Let’s stay in touch!
-Lots of travel ahead.
+Planning to be in Europe in May 2014.
 If you signup for my email list and give your state or country, I’ll let you know when I’m coming your way.